teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-01-basics-whatisml"> Machine learning is a branch of statistics and computer science.
-In this chapter, you are going to know what machine learning is about and what it means for a computer program to "learn.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-01-basics-whatisml"> Machine Learning is a branch of statistics and computer science.
+In this Section, you will see some typical examples of where Machine Learning is applied and several fundamental questions which we will answer later in this course.</a>
   </p>
 </section>